Jens Otto Krag: Death and legacy

 Krag died of congestive heart failure at his home in Skiveren, Ålbæk, Denmark, at the age of 63.

 In Denmark, Krag is widely recognized as one of the greatest Danish politicians of all time.
 He was in the front line of politics for 25 years, holding high ministerial offices for most of that time.
-He managed to raise Denmark's profile on the world stage, striking up strong relationships with fellow European leaders as well as American presidents Kennedy and Johnson.
-His list of political achievements is also one of the most impressive, overseeing one of the longest periods of economic expansion in Danish history.
-However, his largest achievement, and the one he himself was most proud of, was taking Denmark into the European Economic Community in 1973.
+He managed to raise Denmark's profile on the world stage, building strong relationships with fellow European leaders as well as American presidents Kennedy and Johnson.
+He oversaw one of the longest periods of economic expansion in Danish history.
+However, his greatest achievement, and the one he was most proud of, was taking Denmark into the European Economic Community 1973.
 With that task accomplished he felt he could retire at a high point.

 Krag was at one and the same time one of the most charismatic and withdrawn Danish politicians ever.
 He never enjoyed the attention to which he had to subject himself, and many people found him rather arrogant.
 According to his most thorough (and quite sympathetic) biographer (Bo Lidegaard, Krag I-II, 2001/2002), he never truly settled into the role as a politician, always considering himself on the way "to somewhere else."
 He had always dreamed of holding the position of governor of the National Bank of Denmark.
 Only when he had definitively quit politics in 1972 did he realise that he would not be able to achieve this goal.

 In the Danish TV series Krøniken (2004–2006), he was portrayed by the actor Lars Mikkelsen.